CLDH214/cpu-benchmark/README.md

 A 524.288019 MB JSON string takes up to 100% CPU on my 3.5 GHz Quad-Core Intel Core i5 when it is being stringified with `JSON.stringify`.
+A half sized (209.715219 MB) JSON string takes up to 100% CPU with the yieldable-json library too.

 You can replicate normal JSON.stringify by
 ```